Zweih/qp/README.md

  - [elementary OS](https://elementary.io/)
  - the 50 other arch, debian, and fedora-based distros, as long as they have `apt`/`dpkg`, `brew`, `pacman`, `flatpak`, `dnf`/`yum`, or `opkg` installed

-**qp** also detects and queries other system level package managers like `flatpak`, `npm`, `pipx` for globally installed applications, expanding package discovery beyond traditional system package management.
+**qp** also detects and queries other system level package managers like `flatpak`, `npm`, and `pipx` for globally installed applications, expanding package discovery beyond traditional system package management.

 **qp** supports embedded linux systems, including meta-distributions like [yocto](https://www.yoctoproject.org/) that use `opkg` (`.ipk` packages) or `apt`/`dpkg` (`.deb` packages) or `.rpm` packages.